-- The instructor may excuse absences for valid reasons, but missed work must be made up within the semester/term of enrollment. - Work missed through unexcused absences must also be made up within the semester/ term of enrollment, but unexcused absences may carry further penalties. - In the event of two consecutive weeks of unexcused absences in a semester/term of enrollment, the student will be administratively withdrawn, resulting in a grade of "F". - A "Contract for Incomplete" will not be issued to a student who has unexcused or excessive absences recorded for a course. - 5.
-Students receiving Military Tuition Assistance or Veterans Administration educational benefits must not exceed three unexcused absences in the semester/term of enrollment.
-Excessive absences will be reported to the appropriate agency and may result in a monetary penalty to the student. - 6.
-Report of a "F" grade (attendance or academic) resulting from excessive absence for those students who are receiving financial assistance from agencies not mentioned in item 5 above will be reported to the appropriate agency.
+- 1. The instructor may excuse absences for valid reasons, but missed work must be made up within the semester/term of enrollment. - 2.
+Work missed through unexcused absences must also be made up within the semester/ term of enrollment, but unexcused absences may carry further penalties. - 3.
+In the event of two consecutive weeks of unexcused absences in a semester/term of enrollment, the student will be administratively withdrawn, resulting in a grade of "F".
+International nonimmigrant students who are withdrawn from a course may lose their lawful nonimmigrant status. - A "Contract for Incomplete" will not be issued to a student who has unexcused or excessive absences recorded for a course. - Report of a "F" grade (attendance or academic) resulting from excessive absence for those students who are receiving financial assistance will be reported to the appropriate agency.